daniromero2000/BaseModulesOrigin/readme.md

 http(s)://example.com/public
 ~~~

-**2. Or you can install Bagisto from your console.**
+**2. Or you can install SmartCommerce from your console.**

 ##### Execute these commands below, in order

 ~~~
-1. composer create-project bagisto/bagisto-standard
+1. composer create-project SmartCommerce/SmartCommerce-standard
 ~~~

 ~~~
-2. php artisan bagisto:install
+2. php artisan SmartCommerce:install
 ~~~

-**To execute Bagisto**:
+**To execute SmartCommerce**:

 ##### On server: